FXMisc/RichTextFX/README.md

 Scroll down to [Demos](#demos) to see it in action.

-There is plenty of room for enhancements, e.g. support for paragraph-level styles (#6), placing arbitrary nodes in the text, copy/paste including style information (#17), ...
+There is plenty of room for enhancements, e.g. support for paragraph-level styles (#6), placing arbitrary nodes in the text (#87), copy/paste including style information (#17), ...
 To give me or someone else more incentive to implement these or other features, you can [create a bounty](https://www.bountysource.com/).

 Features